 Not smoking can also make your body more responsive to treatment.
 If your other arthritis symptoms improve because of treatment, the “mutilans” effect will slow down.

-Remember that psoriasis is believed to be mostly genetic.
+Remember that psoriasis is believed to be largely genetic.
 Look into your family history to find out if there is psoriasis.
 This information can help you know if you’re at a higher risk.